lorth001/data-structures-in-c/doubly_linked_list/README.md

-# Singly Linked List
+# Doubly Linked List

-A program that builds singly linked lists and performs the following operations on them:
+A program that builds doubly linked lists and performs the following operations on them:

 | Operation| Time Complexity |
 |--|--|